Jbuxofplenty/coral_clash/shared/README.md

 ## Notes

 - The game engine is written in TypeScript
-- Firebase Functions use JavaScript but can import the TypeScript directly
+- Firebase Functions use ES modules and import from the compiled `dist/` directory
-- Node.js will handle TypeScript compilation when importing
+- Both frontend (React Native) and backend (Firebase Functions) use the same ES module exports
+- The shared library is compiled to ES modules for maximum compatibility